pinkocto/pinkocto/README.md

 > It is a summary of what I have learned and projects, starting in 2021.<br>

+✔️ To do List
+- repo 정리
+- blog 정리

 🌻 Study <br>
 - [Python](https://pinkocto.github.io/Quarto-Blog/)